dotnet/docs-maui/docs/android/deployment/overview.md

 ## Publish

-At this time, publishing is only supported through the .NET CLI.
+At this time, publishing is only supported through the .NET command line interface.

 To publish your app, open a terminal and navigate to the project's folder.
 Run the `dotnet publish` command, providing the following parameters: